 Archaic and inefficient reporting will hold your organization back from timely action.
 Your survey partner should provide an online system that makes it easy for your leaders to:

 Your survey vendor should offer training and resources to identify where to focus your efforts and create action plans.
 The better equipped your team is when it comes to using the tools, interpreting data, and taking action, the faster you can create an engaged workplace.

 Your survey partner should provide a variety of listening opportunities to support your organization’s unique engagement strategy, including:

-All administrative information about your employees should be able to link up with their engagement data.
 An HRIS integration helps maintain accurate data in real-time for the rest of your internal applications, organizational structure shifts, and more.

-Your survey partner should provide best practice templates, expert advice, and triggered alerts to coach managers to follow-up on survey results.
+Your survey partner should provide best practice templates, advice, and alerts to coach managers to follow-up on survey results.
 Look for a partner that provides training, resources, and a simple manager dashboard that includes features like:

 To hit the ground running with your continuous employee listening strategy, download our ebook, The Complete Guide to Conducting an Employee Engagement Survey.